How To Remove Sticker Residue from Anything — The Ultimate Guide

 How to remove adhesive from metal

-• Mineral oil — use just a small amount because it will spread everywhere!
-Remove the oily residue with a little dish soap and water
+• Mineral oil — a small amount, then remove the oily residue with dish soap.

 How to remove sticker residue from stainless steel